aditi-k30/Aditi.Adobe/README.md

 - Does not rely on document-specific hardcoded logic — fully generic.
 - Designed to run consistently inside a Docker container for easy portability.

-If you have any questions or require additional details, feel free to reach out!